The Knox County Courthouse is located at 111 E. High St. in Mount Vernon. Credit: Knox Pages file photo

 Related reading

-Knox County grand jury indicts 12 during recent session
+13 indicted in most recent Knox County grand jury session

-MOUNT VERNON — A Knox County grand jury indicted 12 individuals during a recent session on charges ranging from alleged aggravated drug possession to theft from an elderly person.
-The cases are below. — Austin D. Schnars, of Mount Vernon, tampering with evidence, a third-degree felony; resisting arrest, a second-degree misdemeanor. — Zachariah T. Thomas,…
+MOUNT VERNON — A Knox County grand jury indicted 13 individuals during a recent session on charges ranging from alleged aggravated drug possession to vandalism.
+The cases are below. — Christopher L. Starmer, of Mount Vernon, aggravated possession of drugs, a third-degree felony. — Joy N. Taliaferro, of Howard, aggravated possession of drugs, a third-degree…